iyool/hipt/README.md

 # A Hierarchical Approach to Population Training for Human-AI Collaboration
-This repository contains code for the IJCAI 2023 paper "A Hierarchical Approach to Population Training for Human-AI Collaboration" [Link]
+This repository contains code for the IJCAI 2023 paper [A Hierarchical Approach to Population Training for Human-AI Collaboration](https://arxiv.org/pdf/2305.16708.pdf)

 ### Installation